Slack

 integrationType: 'slack',

-description: 'Call this connector whenever a user asks to send a Slack message',
+description: 'Call this connector whenever a user asks to send or search Slack messages',

 });